-Social worker practitioners engaged in management and policy practice must understand the value, importance and methods of evaluation of interventions with individuals, families, groups, organizations and communities.
+Social work practitioners engaged in management and policy practice must understand the value, importance, and methods of evaluation of interventions with individuals, families, groups, organizations, and communities.
 They apply critical thinking to design, craft and employ various methods and interpret results to enhance the quality and efficacy of the organization's programs and services.
-They are also knowledgeable as to the existence of evidence informed services and advocate for the use of these when appropriate.
-Social workers engaged in management policy practice have the skills to evaluate practice with individuals, families, groups, organizations, and communities or identify qualified third parties to do such evaluation.
-They can reflect on the processes used to collect and analyze evaluation data, including unexpected results, and can present these findings in a non-judgmental manner to board members and other constituents.
-Practitioners of Social Work in Management and Policy:
+They are also knowledgeable about the existence of evidence-informed services and advocate for the use of these when appropriate.
+Social workers engaged in management and policy practice have the skills to evaluate practice with individuals, families, groups, organizations, and communities or identify qualified third parties to do such evaluation.
+They can reflect on the processes used to collect and analyze evaluation data and can present these findings in a non-judgmental manner to board members and other constituents.

-- Can identify, critically assess, and employ various methods of program evaluation; - Apply critical thinking to the interpretation of evaluation data in a manner that contributes to and enhances the quality and efficacy of services; and - Translate and present evaluation data to various stakeholders/audiences.
+- Can identify, critically assess, and employ various methods of program evaluation; - Apply critical thinking with a social justice lens to the interpretation of evaluation data in a manner that contributes to and enhances the quality and efficacy of services; and - Translate and present evaluation data to various stakeholders/audiences.